Skip to main content

 Notice Period: 1 calendar month

-In this example, one month runs to the corresponding date in the next month.
-Weekends and public holidays are included, so the count does not pause.
+In this example, the notice day is included, so one month ends on the day before the corresponding date in the next month.
+Weekends and General Holidays are included.

 Employment notice period result example